VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--rpm`

-Build rpm package, available only on linux
+Build rpm package, available only on Linux

 #### `--msi`

-Build msi package, available only on windows
+Build msi package, available only on Windows

 #### `--pkg`